Edward Smith (sea captain): Titanic

-After the talk with Andrews, Smith gave the order to begin loading women and children into the boats.
+After speaking with Andrews, Smith ordered women and children into the boats.
 He privately told Boxhall that the ship would sink.
-Second Officer Lightoller recalled afterwards that he had to cup both hands over Smith's ears to communicate over the racket of escaping steam, and said, "I yelled at the top of my voice, 'Hadn't we better get the women and children into the boats, sir?'
-He heard me and nodded reply."
-Smith then ordered Lightoller and Murdoch to "put the women and children in and lower away".
-He ordered passengers down to the Promenade Deck to begin boarding Boat No. 4; he personally assisted in the loadings of Boat Nos.
-8, 6, and 2, where he ordered Major Arthur Godfrey Peuchen of the Royal Canadian Yacht Club in.
-He also checked in on the bridge with Boxhall to fire rockets.
-When passenger Eloise Hughes Smith (no relation) pleaded whether Lucian, her husband of two months, could go with her, Captain Smith ignored her, shouting again through his megaphone the message of women and children first.
+Second Officer Lightoller later recalled cupping both hands over Smith's ears to communicate over escaping steam and shouting, "Hadn't we better get the women and children into the boats, sir?"
+Smith nodded.
+He ordered Lightoller and Murdoch to "put the women and children in and lower away".
+He directed passengers to the Promenade Deck to board Boat No. 4 and personally assisted with Boats 8, 6, and 2, ordering Major Arthur Peuchen in.
+He checked on the bridge with Boxhall to fire rockets.
+When passenger Eloise Hughes Smith pleaded for her husband to accompany her, Smith ignored her and repeated through his megaphone the order of women and children first.